Ryaneroni/3005-A3/README.md

 **Operation:**

-Ensure database has been created and populated before operation (Use the dbCreationScript.txt document in the repo and enter that in the pgAdmin query tool [*after creating the db*])-
+Ensure database has been created and populated before operation (Use the DDL and DML.txt document in the repo and enter that in the pgAdmin query tool [*after creating the db*])

-Install pyscopg2 using the pip command above (In the folder with the file, do pip install pyscopgy2) -
+Install pyscopg2 using the pip command above (In the folder with the file, do pip install pyscopgy2)

 ******If any info differs in your postgres database you must change it in the connReqs Variable in the script******